 Immigration Pathways to Hire Global Talent for B.C.’s High Tech Employers

 The Canadian immigration law recognizes some of the challenges that employers in the high tech sector face in attracting skilled talent, in order to compete on a global scale.
-On May 9, our experts will discuss Canada’s various immigration programs which are intended to facilitate the temporary and permanent entry of skilled talent in our high tech industry.
+Our experts will discuss Canada’s various immigration programs which are intended to facilitate the temporary and permanent entry of skilled talent in our high tech industry.

 Our speakers will include Heather Michaud, Outreach Officer from Immigration, Refugees and Citizenship Canada, who will discuss the federal pilot programs designed to attract global talent, Stephanie Bogaert, Program Manager from BC's Provincial Nominee Program, who will describe how the provincial government has addressed current immigration challenges for the industry, and Jae-Yeon Lim, Corporate Immigration Lawyer at Fasken’s Vancouver office, who will be sharing practical tips and challenges for employers as well as other immigration strategies for retaining global talent in the tech industry.